eip-home/eip-headers/draft-eip-headers-definitions.md

 correctly evaluate hop-by-hop delays up to (655-E) [ms]

-The entire timestamp will be reconstructed at last node using system time and subctracting intermediate timestamps.
+The entire timestamp will be reconstructed at last node using system time and subtracting intermediate timestamps.

 ## Processing Accelerator LTV